-Displacement, whether it’s induced by conflict, natural hazards or economic factors, impacts on people’s access to basics such as food and healthcare as well as the necessary tools to build futures with dignity: education and livelihoods.
+Displacement, whether it’s induced by conflict, natural hazards or economic factors, impacts on people’s access to basic needs such as food and healthcare as well as the necessary tools to build futures with dignity: education and livelihoods.
 Many of the 36 million displaced children are also unaccompanied or separated from their families.

-While the YMCA already runs some programmes to help displaced people, we believe we can do more.
+While YMCA already runs some programmes to help displaced people, we believe we can do more.
 In fact, we believe that it is our responsibility as our brothers and sisters’ keeper to do all that we can to help these people, who are some of the world’s most vulnerable.
 This is an essential part of our commitment to supporting young people and their families around the world.

 The Global Summit on Migration and Immigration aims to:

 – Assess our current contribution to the refugee and migrant crisis